Articdive/JNoise/.github/CONTRIBUTING.md

 ## General Contribution Rules
 * By contributing to the JNoise project your code/contribution will be licensed under the [GNU GPL v3.0](../LICENSE) license.
-* Exempt from this rule are the actual algorithms e.g. OpenSimplex Noise, they keep their original licenses.
+* Exempt from this rule are the actual algorithms e.g. OpenSimplex Noise, they must keep their original licenses.

 JNoise is a community project.
 We encourage you to contribute! :)